 The Kedzie mezzanine, seen on September 13, 2001, was renovated in the summer of that year, with new flooring, CA booth, and other improvements.
 For a larger view, click here.
 (Photo by Graham Garfield)

-The design of station was carried out by Skidmore, Owings & Merrill, who developed a modern, functional form.
+The design of Logan Square station, as well as the other stations on the Kennedy and Dan Ryan extensions, was carried out by the famous architecture firm Skidmore, Owings & Merrill, or SOM who developed a modern, functional form.
 Skidmore took the Kennedy-Dan Ryan ("KDR") project in a unique direction, designing all aspects of the new lines to harmonize in both shapes and materials.
 All windbreaks, dividers, and ticket booths were stainless steel.
 The shape of everything, from the buildings to the agents' booths, to the trashcans, flowed together into a seamless design philosophy, which perfectly captured the boxy, purely functional International Modern style for which Skidmore is so well known.

 The new steel mezzanine structure, staircase, and elevator space at the Kedzie end of the Logan Square platform, looking southeast on March 9, 2001.
 For a larger view, click here.
 (Photo by Graham Garfield)